clivepato93/journeyPlanner/README.md

   .then(data => {
     console.log(data);

-   // here's the return result of the API call with the example lat 51.5344 & lng -0.0694 of
+   // here's the return result of the API call with the example lat 51.5344 & lng -0.0694

       {statename: {…}, distance: '0.052', elevation: '20', osmtags: {…}, state: 'England', …}
    adminareas: {admin6: {…}, admin8: {…}, admin5: {…}}